cpi

 cpi.series.get(items="Housing", area="Los Angeles-Long Beach-Anaheim, CA")

-If you know a series’s identifier code, you can submit that directly to get_by_id.
+If you know a series’ identifier code, you can submit it directly to get_by_id.

 cpi.series.get_by_id("CUURS49ASAH")

-Once retrieved, the complete set of index values for a series is accessible via the indexes property.
+Once retrieved, a series’s complete set of index values is accessible via the indexes property.

 series = cpi.series.get(items="Housing", area="Los Angeles-Long Beach-Anaheim, CA")